flatland-association/flatland-book/environment/environment_information.md

 -   **Agent position:** `agent.position` which returns the current coordinates (x, y) of the agent.
 -   **Agent target:** `agent.target` which returns the target coordinates (x, y).
 -   **Agent direction:** `agent.direction` which is an int representing the current orientation {0: North, 1: East, 2: South, 3: West}
--   **Agent moving:** `agent.moving` where 0 means the agent is currently not moving and 1 indicates agent is moving.
+-   **Agent moving:** `agent.state` is the state of the agent's state machine, when moving, `agent.state == TrainState.MOVING` indicates that the train in currently on the map and moving.

 ### Agent timetable information